-Candidates may satisfy the U.S. Constitution requirement by one of the following methods:

-- Taking ONE of the following LMU courses: HIST 161, HIST 162, POLS 130, or POLS 135 - Completing an EQUIVALENT course at another institution.
-The course must be approved by the Admissions Coordinator in the School of Education by presenting a course syllabus and course description. - Passing an approved examination (offered through LMU's History Department)
+- 3. U.S. Constitution Requirement: Candidates may satisfy the U.S. Constitution requirement in one of the following ways: - Taking one of the following LMU courses: HIST 161, HIST 162, POLS 130, or POLS 135. - Completing an equivalent course at another institution.
+The course must be approved by the School of Education Admissions Coordinator.
+Candidates must present a course syllabus and course description. - Passing an approved examination offered through LMU's History Department. - 4.
+Technology Requirement: Candidates may satisfy the technology requirement by either completing a self-verification form or verifying the completion of an approved 2042 course through another institution.